NICMx/Jool/doc/usr/en/intro-nat64.md

 This document provides a general introduction to SIIT and NAT64.

 It only focuses on what, exactly, IPv4/IPv6 translators do.
-If you're more interested in down-to-earth setups which apply these ideas, try [Architectures](documentation.html#architectures).
+If you're more interested in down-to-earth setups which apply these ideas, try [Defined Architectures](documentation.html#defined-architectures).

 ## IPv4/IPv6 Translation